lsg93/simple-react-weather-app/README.md

 To run (Hope this works..)

 -Download the repo.

 -Have nodejs installed.

--In the root folder, in your command line run the command 'npm install' -After everything has installed - get an api key for OpenWeatherMap for free (https://openweathermap.org/api) -Put this api key in your env_sample file, and change its name to .env -Run 'npm start' in your command line to run the project on your localhost
+-In the root folder, in your command line run the command 'npm install'

+-After everything has installed - get an api key for OpenWeatherMap for free (https://openweathermap.org/api)

+-Put this api key in your env_sample file, and change its name to .env

+-Run 'npm start' in your command line to run the project on your localhost.

 Improvements that could be made :